 You don’t even know how they identify, much less if they’re into you.
 Dial it back.

 Despite her inner monologue, Beryl hovered in that second, falling toward Deryn in a series of half-steps.
 To Beryl, the space separating them felt both minuscule and infinite.

 “I’m pan.
 Pansexual.
 She/her.
+You know.
 In case you were wondering,” Beryl blurted, and the puff of air from Deryn’s huff of laughter ghosted over her lips.